-Credit reporting agencies have access to the county records and state liens are shown on credit reports.
-A state tax lien may prevent a person from selling or refinancing property and may adversely affect other attempts to acquire credit.
+Credit reporting agencies have access to county records and state liens are shown on credit reports.
+A state tax lien may prevent you from selling or refinancing property and can make it difficult to acquire credit.
 A lien will still appear on your credit reports (as set aside) even after it is withdrawn.

-When a lien has been withdrawn, the Tax Commission will send the taxpayer a Notice to Credit Bureaus.
-The taxpayer should send a copy of this notice to the credit bureau(s).
+When a lien against you is withdrawn, the Tax Commission will send you a Notice to Credit Bureaus.
+Send a copy of this notice to the credit bureau(s).

 For more information about liens, contact the Tax Commission at 801-297-7703 or 1-800-662-4335 ext.
 7703.